thesushilsharma/CyberShell/README.md

 # Terminal-Website
-This project is a unique and immersive web experience that mimics a terminal interface with typing animations and a retro hacker aesthetic.
+This project is a unique, immersive web experience that mimics a terminal interface with typing animations and a retro hacker aesthetic.
 It’s designed to showcase my skills, projects, and personality in a fun and interactive way.

 ## Installation
 To install this project, clone the repository to your local machine, open the index.html file in your web browser, or Launch a local development server (Live Server - VS Code Extension).

 ## Technologies Used
+- [ ] Ruby
-- [ ] TypeScript
+- [ ] Rails
 - [x]  Tailwind CSS

 ## Reference's